fernandonavarro-dev/next-stablediffusion-gpt3.5/README.md

 This project is licensed under the MIT License.

-This README file provides a brief introduction to the app, its features, and instructions for ge
+This README file provides a brief introduction to the app, its features, and instructions for getting started, building, and deploying the app.